faccoco/web-todo/README.md

 # Web Todo App

-A full-stack todo application with C++ backend and React frontend, optimized for Raspberry Pi deployment entirely developed by claude-code.
+A full-stack todo application with C++ backend and React frontend, entirely developed by claude-code.

 The development and testing of the entire project were completed by claude-code.